 Most of you are really good at what you do: as influencers, sellers, coaches, change agents, or leaders, your intuition, excellent skills, and history of success guide your ability to facilitate change for your clients.
-And yet using conventional models and questions it’s inevitable that your interactions will have bias, and will unwittingly restrict possible outcomes accordingly.
-Since any bias you enter with will most likely skew the range of answers, the best option would be to enter each interaction with as few biases as possible.
+And yet using conventional models and questions – both designed to drive the needs of the facilitator – it’s inevitable that your interactions will have bias, and will unwittingly restrict possible outcomes accordingly.
 Here’s a checklist of questions to help you determine the extent of bias in your interactions:

 We’re all in the business of influencing, or attempting to get what we want.
 Yet we fail a very high percentage of the time; sellers lose 95% of their prospects; coaches lose 70% of follow on clients; implementations fail 97% of the time.
 It’s not our fault: we fail because our conventional skills are focused on

 and miss the unspoken metamessages, values, history, rules, and consensus issues that make up our CPs status quo.
 In other words, the biases that we use and enter our conversations with biases, and restricts outcomes.
 It’s possible to enable our CP to do their own change work from within (where real change takes place), without us biasing and limiting possibility.